amsb/react-evoke/README.md

 ## Rationale

 Why create yet another React state management framework?
-React provides an unopinionated open architecture ecosystem that makes React an extremely flexible application development component.
+React provides an unopinionated open architecture ecosystem that makes it an extremely flexible application development component.
 While there is the tendency to want the "one true solution", the reality is that different applications and teams have different needs and preferences.
 This, unfortunately, creates a bit of barrier to newcomers, but it creates a lot of adaptability for application development.
-React provides an extremely effective local state management solution, but doesn't offer much help for shared state management when your needs extend beyond lifting state up and passing down props.
+React provides an extremely effective local state management solution, but until recently didn't much help for shared state management when your needs extend beyond lifting state up and passing down props.
 There is a spectrum of community frameworks available spanning the gamut from reactive (mobx) to reductive (redux).
 The two frameworks at the extremes are both amazing in their own right, but there remain many opportunities for different trade-offs in the middle to suit different use cases.
 React Evoke is one such middle dweller.
+With the recently released first class Context API and upcoming suspense features, React now provides a firm foundation to create lightweight solutions to accommodate different needs and preferences.
 If you like the trade-offs it makes and the style of its API, feel free to use it in your own projects!

-In particular, React Evoke was designed for applications that want to use the CQRS/redux style primarily for relatively coarse-grained interactions with remote services.
+In particular, React Evoke was designed for applications that want to use the CQRS/redux style primarily for relatively coarse-grained interactions with remote services while embracing React's primitives.
 As a result, it is easy to define async actions that get/post from/to remote services, but the framework is not well suited for making every key-stroke or local interaction an "action" since every action creates and resolves a promise.
+In practice, this means using local state to control form and other micro-interactions while using Evoke to process the end result.
 Furthermore, React Evoke forgoes the (sometimes very helpful) formalism of separating remote query/mutation from local query/mutation by embedding the local mutation operation inside the action instead of separating the two as would be done with redux.
 If these trade-offs make sense for your app, so might React Evoke!

 ## Store
 The `Store` *component* holds shared application **state** and a registery of **actions** for modifying that state.
 Here's an example: